Meulengracht/bake/README.md

 Order handles the orchestration of the online segment.
 Order controls your account setup, downloading of packages, package query and is the gateway to serve

 ## Serve
-Serve is the application backend.
+Serve consts of a frontend and a backend.
+The frontend is a CLI utility that allows you to interact with the backend.
+The backend is the application backend.
 This needs to be implemented on an OS basis.
-This means if you seek to support chef applications, you need to implement serve for your OS.
+View the README located under daemons/served for more information.

+Serve and Served communicate using the serve protocol, the serve protocol is implemented using the Gracht library.